edwardyoon/heimdallr/README.md

 `% sbt run`

 To setup a websocket load balancer, you can use Apache2 HTTPD with proxy modules.
-Enable modules with the following command: `sudo a2enmod proxy proxy_http proxy_wstunnel proxy_balancer lbmethod_byrequests`
+Enable modules with the following command: `sudo a2enmod rewrite proxy proxy_http proxy_wstunnel proxy_balancer lbmethod_byrequests`

 And edit the virtual host file like below: